7AM7/7AM7.github.io/_posts/2021/2021-06-6-arabic-sign-langauge.markdown

 - The collection, management, and processing of training data is a task which cannot feasibly be done manually, and should be streamlined.

-In the Upcoming articles we will talk about data cleaning and preprocessing, Extracting Holistic model positions/features for each frame of the videos and saving them locally to train our Deep learning model;
+In the Upcoming articles we will talk about data cleaning and preprocessing, Extracting Holistic model positions/features for each frame of the videos and saving them locally to train our Deep learning model.